wp-plugins/suggest-comments/readme.txt

 == Installation ==

-1. Upload `suggestcomments.zip` to the `/wp-content/plugins/` directory
+1. Upload the zip file to the `/wp-content/plugins/` directory
-1. Extract the file to `/wp-content/plugins/suggestcomments`
+1. Extract the file
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the phrases and a short introduction under 'Settings / Suggest Comments'
 1. The suggestions will automatically appear on the bottom of the comment form